Optimize Your CTA: Better Alternatives to ‘Learn More’

 The Purpose of Learn More Links

-The learn more link is primarily in existence because of the proliferation of the practice on blogs for deferring secondary content from the primary feed.
-It also helps with deferring content for mobile-optimized sites trying to structure content in small digestible chunks.
+The learn more link exists primarily because of the proliferation of the practice on blogs of deferring secondary content from the primary feed.
+It also helps defer content for mobile-optimized sites, structuring content in small, digestible chunks.

-After tapping the link the user can expand the content or visit the page with the complete article.
-WordPress comes with two built-in methods that allows you to do that.
+After tapping the link, the user can expand the content or visit the page with the complete article.
+WordPress comes with two built-in methods for this.
 One of these methods is known as the More Tag.

-This design capability is necessary, and we are discussing the link content only, and not the general idea of summarizing content and deferring visitors to additional pages.
+This design capability is necessary.
+We are discussing the link content only, not the general idea of summarizing content and deferring visitors to additional pages.

 Why Learn More Is a Problem

-Learn More, Read More, and Click Here links are commonly placed after a short paragraph (or just the title) that introduces the content, service, or feature.
+Learn More, Read More, and Click Here links are commonly placed after a short paragraph (or just the title) introducing the content, service, or feature.

 While it appears harmless, there are several issues with this: